 Play a game of estimating then measuring the lengths of objects in the house.

 (Key Stage 1) - Continued

 Play a game of ordering everyday objects according to their weight, and then weigh them.
-Follow a simple recipe together.

 When someone opens a door, discuss the angle the door has turned through, try opening it at different angles.